danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 ## Breathing Math

+The technique sounded simple, but practicing it revealed new problems:

-Counting 4.5 seconds in my head wasn’t intuitive - whole numbers felt easier, but I’d stress about getting the “.5” right.
-Not exactly calming.
+* **Counting 4.5 seconds** wasn’t intuitive - whole numbers felt easier, but stressing about the additional half second defeated the purpose.

-I also found it irritating to keep counting, it was a distraction from trying to focus on the feeling of the breath in and out.
+* **Constant counting** was distracting, pulling attention away from the feeling of the breath.

-I also found myself zoning out, mind wandering, forgetting what I'm supposed to be doing.
+* **Mind wandering** often led to zoning out and forgetting the pattern altogether.

-I also had to set a time limit, since I could only spare a few minutes a day on this activity.
-So I’d set a phone timer, but even the gentlest tones startled me if I had drifted into a relaxed state, which felt like it was undoing the entire benefit of the session.
+* **Knowing when to stop** required setting a timer — but even the gentlest alert felt jarring if already relaxed, undoing the benefit of the session.

-So I thought: What I really want is an app that simply says:
+What was really needed was an app that could talk out loud and simply say:

 > "Breathe in" ...
 4.5 seconds ...
 "Breathe out" ...
 4.5 seconds ... repeat ...
 "All done."

 No bells, no ads, no login, no mystical forest energy.
-Just breathing with a reminder on each breath so I don't drift too far off, then when finished, a gentle phrase to let me know the session is complete, without startling me out of the relaxed state.
+Just a steady breathing reminder, with a gentle ending instead of a startling alarm.

 ## So I Built It